 A person who has submitted an application for admission to the College as a degree seeking student may request an evaluation of educational experiences in certain non-college sponsored programs.
 Credit for such educational experiences will be granted in accordance with the recommendations of the American Council on Education when applicable to the student's program of study.
-Information on the documentation required to apply for these credits may be obtained from the District Registrar's Office.
+Information on the documentation required to apply for these credits may be obtained from the District Student Records and Admissions Office.